Platform Comparison · 2026

 Is goLance really better than Upwork for hiring affiliate marketers?

-For most buyers — yes. goLance pre-vets every Affiliate Marketer before they appear in search results, charges 0% buyer fees, and uses direct matching instead of bidding wars.
-On a year-long affiliate marketer engagement at $60/hr, goLance saves you approximately $9,000 in platform fees alone — at the same freelancer rate.
+For most buyers — yes. goLance pre-vets every Affiliate Marketer before they appear in search results, charges one 7.95% platform fee that is shareable between client and freelancer, and uses direct matching instead of bidding wars.
+On a year-long affiliate marketer engagement at $60/hr, the all-in fee gap (15% on Upwork vs. 7.95% on goLance) works out to approximately $8,460 less leaving the engagement on goLance.

 Why don't senior affiliate marketers bid on Upwork?

 Senior affiliate marketers with established client books rarely bid on Upwork projects.
-Upwork's pay-per-bid (Connects) model and surcharge fees discourage top talent.
+Upwork's pay-per-bid (Connects) model and stacked fees (5% client surcharge + 10% freelancer service fee) discourage top talent.
 They're typically on direct-matching platforms like goLance where their experience speaks first and they don't pay to compete for work.

 What does Upwork charge for hiring a Affiliate Marketer?